MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deploy-content.md

 ## Deploy content from one stage to another

 Once you have content in a pipeline stage, you can deploy it to the next stage.
 Deploying content to another stage is usually done after you've performed some actions in the pipeline.
 For example, made development changes to your content in the development stage, or tested your content in the test stage.
-Though you can have up to ten different stages in the pipeline, a typical workflow for moving content is development to test stage, and then test to production.
+Though you can have up to 10 different stages in the pipeline, a typical workflow for moving content is development to test stage, and then test to production.
 You can learn more about this process, in the [deploy content to an existing workspace](understand-the-deployment-process.md#deploy-content-to-an-existing-workspace) section.

 When you deploy content to a stage that already has other content in it, select the items you want to deploy.
-If there's already an item there with the same name, that item will be overwritten.
+If there's already an item there with the same name, that item is overwritten.
 Relationships between the items aren't kept.
-Therefore, if you deploy a report that is bound to a dataset in the source stage, only the report will be deployed.
+Therefore, if you deploy a report that is bound to a dataset in the source stage, only the report is deployed.
 If you want to deploy everything connected to the report, use the **Select related** button.

 To deploy content to the next stage in the deployment pipeline, select the deploy button at the bottom of the stage.

 When reviewing the test and production stage cards, you can see the last deployment time.
-This indicates the last time content was deployed to the stage.
+This time indicates the last time content was deployed to the stage.

 The deployment time is useful for establishing when a stage was last updated.
 It can also be helpful if you want to track time between test and production deployments.